msrinag/Handsfree_Control/Readme.txt

 pip install opencv-python
 pip install pyautogui
 pip install dlib
-pip install pyaudio

 python -m pip install --upgrade pip
 21.0.1
 python 3.6.0

-after installing run .py files plz note u have to run both the files
+after installing run .py files please note you have to run both the files

 python mouse-cursor-control.py & voice_base.py

+if your camera has privacy setting make sure to disable

+for voice recognition system to work make sure you are connected to the internet

+on an average 70MB is required to install the packages